 - Appointments are preferred.
 To remain in compliance with federal guidelines for social distancing, we are asking donors to please schedule appointments.
 Walk-in donors may be accommodated based on capacity.

-- Face mask or face covering required.
-All donors, visitors, and staff are required to wear a face mask or face covering.
+- Face mask or face covering required for unvaccinated donors.
+Donors who have received the COVID-19 vaccine have the option to forego wearing a mask.
+Visitors and staff are required to wear a face mask or face covering.